nevoland/statry/README.md

 #### Guards for conditional transitions

-A transition handler is just a function, so a guard is expressed by returning the current `state` (or `void`) when a condition fails.
+A transition handler is just a function, so a guard is expressed by returning the current `state` when a condition fails.
 Here a locked door only unlocks when the correct code is passed with the event:

 ```ts
 type DoorState = { type: "locked" } | { type: "unlocked" } | { type: "open" };